RBC Hall-of-Fame via Monmouth Beach

 If ever there was an athlete who brought pride and glory to Red Bank Catholic High School athletics, it’s my sister and Monmouth Beach native, Sheila (Kelly) Sharemet.
 She is the real deal.

 Strong and structured, determined and dedicated, funny and fair, Sheila is an impressive example of a productive person.
 Those traits she honed while competing on the athletic fields for the RBC Caseys.
-Throw in cancer survivor (she’s closing in on 6 years from a deadly diagnosis) and I’m talking about one of my personal heroes.
+Throw in cancer survivor (she’s blown past 6 years from a deadly diagnosis) and I’m talking about one of my personal heroes.

 Sheila was a varsity letter girl in three different sports for RBC — Track & Field, Cross Country and Gymnastics.
-And was a member of girl’s athletic teams that won 6 state titles during her time at RBC.
+And was a member of girl’s athletic teams that won 6 state titles during her time in Red Bank.
 Her competitive racing record was “amazing,” according to Jack Rafter, a RBC coaching icon.

 She was a member of the RBC girl’s varsity Track & Field team all four years at the school (1971-1974).
 And in three of those years, the teams were NJ state champions.
 Sheila was also a member of RBC girl’s Cross Country teams that won state titles in 1972 and 1973 and the gymnastics team that were champs in 1974.

-She was twice a NJ state champion in the 880-Yard dash.
+She was twice a NJ state champion in the 880-Yard dash (the half-mile).
 And amazingly, in 1971, she did it as a high school freshman while also setting a school record.
 Sheila was undefeated in dual track meets during her entire running career at RBC.

 In 1972, she was selected as a member of the All-Shore Track & Field team and repeated as state champion in the 880.
 Also that year she took first in the 880 at the Trenton Invitational Meet and first in an open meet held at Monmouth College in the relay competition.